ardsilva/packagefy/README.md

 ## Get Started

 First you have to have:
-1- Nodejs
+- Nodejs
-2- NPM
+- NPM
-3- yarn
+- yarn
-4- Nodemon (npm install -g nodemon)
+- Nodemon (npm install -g nodemon)

-Installed.
+Installed in your local Environment

 ## Instalation